zek/coolify-community-templates/README.md

-# Coolify's Communit Templates repository
+# Coolify's Community Templates repository
 Here you can find all the things required to add new services into Coolify.

 ## Which service is eligable to add to Coolify?